-I went with my friend Robert to Stonehenge, UK, for a night out hoping to get some good shots of Comet Neowise again and also the Milky Way and all we could squeeze in one night.
-My photo of the Milky Way that I then posted in my Instagram Stories received good feedback so I thought I’d make a video about the way I edited it.
+I went with my friend Robert to Stonehenge, UK, for a night out, hoping to get some good shots of Comet Neowise again.
+And also the Milky Way and all we could squeeze in one night.
+My photo of the Milky Way that I then posted in my Instagram Stories received good feedback, so I thought I’d make a video about how I edited it.

 And this is that video 😉

-Here I show you how to edit the Milky Way in Adobe Lightroom Classic, but all is achievable in the same way in CaptureOne as well.
+Here I show you how to edit the Milky Way in Adobe Lightroom Classic, but all is achievable in the same way in CaptureOne.
 And probably in Affinity Photo too.
 Lightroom CC (the cloud-based version) lacks one feature that is only used to fine-tune in the end, so most of this is also achievable in the CC edition.

-If you have any further question about editing the Milky Way, let me know in the comments and I’ll be happy to answer to the best of my knowledge.
+If you have any further questions about editing the Milky Way, let me know in the comments, and I’ll be happy to answer to the best of my knowledge.